hpe-storage/python-hpedockerplugin/Uninstall_Update_Upgade.md

 ```
 Note: This process only adds or removes docker volume plugin and/or etcd in nodes in an existing cluster.
 It does not add or remove nodes in Kubernetes/Openshift cluster
 ```
-On success after adding plugin on new nodes, the additional nodes will have a running docker volume plugin container.
+On success after adding plugin on new nodes, the additional nodes will have a running HPE Volume Plugin for Docker.
-On success after removing plugin from specified nodes, docker volume plugin container will be removed.
+On success after removing plugin from specified nodes, HPE Volume Plugin for Docker will be removed.
 Uninstallation with etcd removes etcd_hpe service.
-Please refer to the Kubernetes/OpenShift section in the [Usage Guide](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/usage.md#k8_usage) on how to create and deploy some sample SCs, PVCs, and Pods with persistent volumes using the HPE 3PAR Docker Volume Plug-in.
+Please refer to the Kubernetes/OpenShift section in the [Usage Guide](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/docs/usage.md#k8_usage) on how to create and deploy some sample SCs, PVCs, and Pods with persistent volumes using the HPE Volume Plugin for Docker.